openvinotoolkit/openvino/docs/articles_en/learn-openvino/llm_inference_guide.rst

 model initialization and text generation for a better developer experience.
 However, it has more dependencies, less customization, and cannot be ported to C/C++.

-The Native OpenVINO API requires fewer dependencies, minimizing  the application footprint, and enables the use of generative models in C++ applications.
-However, it requires explicit implementation of the text generation loop, tokenization functions, and scheduler functions used in a typical LLM pipeline.
+The OpenVINO GenAI Flavor reduces the complexity of LLMs implementation by automatically managing essential tasks like the text generation loop, tokenization, and scheduling.
+The Native OpenVINO API provides a more hands-on experience, requiring manual setup of these functions.
+Both methods are designed to minimize dependencies and the overall application footprint and enable the use of generative models in C++ applications.

 It is recommended to start with Hugging Face frameworks to experiment with different models and scenarios.
-Then the model can be used with OpenVINO native APIs if it needs to be optimized further.
+Then the model can be used with OpenVINO APIs if it needs to be optimized further.
 Optimum Intel provides interfaces that enable model optimization (weight compression) using `Neural Network Compression Framework (NNCF) <https://github.com/openvinotoolkit/nncf>`__, and export models to the OpenVINO model format for use in native API applications.